-- that the child seat is safely locked into place. - that the headrest is adjusted to the child's height. - you've read and follow all the information about safety in this manual, especially the sections about child safety, proper seating and seat belt use.
+- that the child seat is safely locked into place at the height level most suitable for the child. - you've read and follow all the information about safety in this manual, especially the sections about child safety, proper seating and seat belt use.